-NWS issues Red Flag Warning for most of Tampa Bay area
+NWS issues red flag warning for most of Tampa Bay area

 "Critically low humidity with gusty winds and high Energy Release Component" will result in elevated fire danger in the area, the agency said.
 ERC indicates how hot a fire could burn, according to the National Fire Danger Rating System.

-Winds coming from the southeast will be between 15 to 20 MPH with gusts to around 30 MPH.
+Winds coming from the southeast will be between 15-20 mph with gusts to around 30 mph.

 What does this mean for you?
 Hold off on outdoor burning as fires could spread rapidly.